wb14123/blog/jekyll/_posts/2023-08-27-Compare-Task-Processing-Approaches-in-Scala.markdown

 Here we have two IOs run in parallel with `parSequence`: the first one creates a task stream by `produceStream`, and append `None` at the end so that the consumer knows it should end processing.
 Another stream `dequeueStream` gets the tasks from the queue then consumes it in parallel with `parEvalmap(config.batchSize)(consume)`.

 When run it with `sbt "run -n BlockingQueueApp"`, we can see it's much faster when the consumer is faster or has the same speed as the producer.
-Especially when the consumer is slow, it prints multiple `P` at first, which means the producers doesn't wait all the consumers to finish in order to produce tasks.
+Especially when the consumer is slow, it prints multiple `P` at first, which means the producer doesn't wait all the consumers to finish in order to produce tasks.

 {% asciicast tmp6dx2heu_-ascii %}